 Students are expected to arrive in school by 8.50am every day.
 The Sixth Form has two distinct areas for the exclusive use of Sixth Form students: a relaxation area and a study area.
 A range of sandwiches, hot food and drinks are available to purchase in the Sixth Form café.
 There is also a bank of computers and a printer/ photocopier available for students to use.
 Students are taught to manage their time independently and are actively encouraged to use their study periods for private study.
 The Head boy, Head girl and Prefects and all students in the Sixth Form are expected to take part in a variety of opportunities, as well as have roles of responsibility, such as buddy mentoring, reading buddies and subject prefects.

 Current Year 12 and 13 students participate in conservation projects and visits to local primary schools and are extensively involved in charity work.
-The Sixth Form take part in a number of Citizenship activities, preparation for leaving school and PSHE.
+Sixth Formers also take part in a number of Citizenship activities, preparation for leaving school and PSHE, trips in the UK and abroad, including the conservation project Operation Wallacea - recent trips have included Dominica, Mexico and South Africa.
 Thorough and comprehensive guidance is given throughout the UCAS University application process and the vast majority of our students progress onto University.

 Unlike the lower years, our Sixth Form students are not required to wear a school uniform.
 However, they are expected to dress appropriately for an educational environment and in keeping with the Christian character and ethos of the school.
 The school takes great pride in the Sixth Formers and the role they play in setting the standard for the rest of our pupils in the main school.
 Students are expected to become active members of the local community.

 We are currently one of highest performing non-selective state schools in the borough.
 Our latest results are: